XO3D Studio · 3D Artist

 Indeed, 3D artists can use artificial intelligence (AI) to improve their workflow and create 3D art.
 AI technologies are increasingly being integrated at different stages of the 3D creation process, introducing new methods and tools that can increase efficiency and allow for more creativity.
 Below are several applications of AI in the development of 3D art:

-Automated Modeling: Algorithms based on AI can be employed to simplify modeling.
+Automated Modelling: Algorithms based on AI can be employed to simplify modelling.
 One such example is the generation of 3D models from 2D images or suggesting form refinements while sculpting complex shapes.

 Texturing and Materials.